PyxelM/alucinara/content/private/crystalline tales/ct3.md

 ---
-title: "Crystalline Tales Episode 3"
+title: Crystalline Tales Episode 3
 tags:
   -
 ---
 %%
 What will we be doing in this note?